Collision data: frequently asked questions

 Where can I find more information on what the Police have recorded?

-You can contact the Police direct for collision related information, for more details please see their website.
+You can contact Devon and Cornwall Police directly for collision related information, for more details please see their website.

 Where can I see collisions recorded outside of the Devon County Council area?